Suleymanklc/laravel-app/readme.md

 Follow the steps below to set up and deploy the Laravel application:

+**IAM user: Root user since it is demo project and including lots of stack**

+normally should use spesific IAM user with role, policy and group assigments

 ### Prerequisites

 Ensure you have the following prerequisites installed on your local machine: